melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Instructions.md

 ```
 implicit-monads:~ >
 ```
-This shows you are working in the Docker image.
+This shows you are working inside the Docker image.